imnadleeh/imnadleeh/README.md

 <h3 align="center"> Welcome to my GitHub! 😄 </h3>

 <h4 align="center"> Hello!
-I'm Koji, a Junior Frontend Web Developer based in Tokyo, Japan. </h4>
+I'm Koji, a Junior Frontend Developer based in Tokyo, Japan. </h4>

 - I'm interested in delivering innovative user experience by coding and exploring new techniques and languages!